Name, registered office, duration

 Except to the extent that members have been elected by the General Meeting for a specific function, the Board of Directors constitutes itself.
 The Board of Directors may appoint a Vice-Chairman from among its members and appoints the Secretary, who does not need to be a member of the Board of Directors.

-Vacant president position
+Vacant Chairman position

 If the office of the Chairman is vacant, the Vice-Chairman appointed by the Board of Directors takes over the office for the remaining term of office.